umeshkhaniya/capt_tdi/README.md

-# Potential Solar Market
+# Solar Market Analysis in New York City And Albany
-This project is to analyze solar radiation based on the latitude and longitude data.
-I will also use the Photovoltaic (PV) rooftop database to find the potential region for the solar panel.
-This project will accurately predict the potential place for solar industry.
+This project involves the potential location for solar market in New York City And Albany based on zip code.
+The datas used in the project are from solar radiation dataset and photovoltic rooftop data set.
+The data used here is from year 2013 since we only have common data for both set for year 2013.
+This project will accurately predict the potential location for solar industry.

 # Introduction:
 Solar power is a clean and  renewable source of energy.
 As the world is moving to clean energy, the urban solar market has a great future in the world.
-Therefore, analyzing the solar power market in the USA is very important for solar industries.
-By keeping in mind, I am planning to use a  Photovoltaic (PV) rooftop database such that only PV rooftops can be able to build up at least one solar panel.
+Therefore, analyzing the solar power market  is very important for solar industries.
+By keeping in mind, this project is investigaing the zip code location for  solar panel market.

-I am proposing this project for the data incubator data engineering program.
-In this project, I will have large data sets from the solar radiation database from NREL (National Renewable Energy Laboratory) and the Photovoltaic (PV) rooftop database.
-The plan here is to use Amazon S3 for data storage, Apache Spark for data processing, PostgreSQL for data storage database.
-Airflow will be used to monitor the ETL workflow pipeline and Tableau will be used to visualize the final dataset.
+# Data Source
+- Solar radiation data for year 2013: 1.6 TB
+- PhotoValtic Data Source for year 2013: 6 GB

+# ETL Pipleline

 Initial data processing tutorial: solar_radiation_data.ipynb